SouvikBagchi/conceptlearning/README.md

-Find - S is a type of concept learning which initializes the hypothesis to be most specific.
-It then starts replacing the specific hypothesis with more general values as it learns from the training set.
+<h1>Find - S is a type of concept learning which initializes the hypothesis to be most specific.
+It then starts
+ replacing the specific hypothesis with more general values as it learns from the training set.<h1>

-This repo contains python class - findingS
+<h2>This repository contains python class - findingS<h2>

 This class can be used to train a concept learning algorithm called Find S.
 The class is initialized by mentioning the following variables -

-positive_outcome - the value of the positive outcome in the result_set (eg. 'true', 1 etc.)
+`<addr>` positive_outcome - the value of the positive outcome in the result_set (eg. 'true', 1 etc.)

 no_of_attributes - the number of attributes in the training set